-Texas A & M University - Central Texas SOC 4311 Sociology of Sexuality Summer 2022 if you prefer, you can make an appointment with me through Canvas via WebEx.
+Texas A & M University - Central Texas SOC 4311 Sociology of Sexuality Spring 2023 if you prefer, we can make an appointment to meet in person or via WebEx by directly contacting me at the email below.
+Additionally, you can contact me through Canvas email.